Introduction

 • Tests need to be run on Jenkins slave

-• There is a need of periodic tests that will keep desktop session alive
+• There is a need for periodic tests that will keep desktop sessions alive

-Below are described the configuration steps in details, that will enable running Windows Forms automated tests on Jenkins.
+Below are described the configuration steps in detail, that will enable running Windows Forms automated tests on Jenkins.

 Configuring Jenkins Slave